 As a company, we want our communication to be transparent and honest at all times.

-This is often easier said than done, but through building solid internal structures and company values, it is possible.
+Although easier said than done, through building solid internal structures and company values it is possible.

 For us, it starts with the onboarding of new employees.

-Transparency in the form of providing global visibility on company figures and strategic decisions, regardless of seniority, can also help employees to feel more involved in the company and its progress.
-We believe that communication of this nature can help harness team spirit and allows employees to share in team accomplishments together.
+Transparency in the form of providing global visibility on company figures and strategic decisions—regardless of seniority—can also help employees to feel more involved in the company and its progress.
+We feel that communication of this nature can help harness team spirit and allows employees to share team accomplishments together.

 Another key factor in PayFit’s development is the autonomy granted to employees.

 In our search for employee fulfilment, it became apparent that offering autonomy and flexibility with regards to working methods was important.